Sealing

 Do I Need to Take Any Action to Have My Convictions Sealed?

-No. Once you meet the basic eligibility requirement, sealing under Clean Slate will happen automatically.
-There is no application process to complete and you will not be notified when your record is sealed.
+No. Once you meet the basic eligibility requirements, sealing under Clean Slate will happen automatically.
+There is no application process to complete, and you will not be notified when your record is sealed.
 New York State has until November 16, 2027, to seal all eligible convictions.

 However, if you would like to confirm that your record has been sealed, you may obtain a Certificate of Disposition (CoD).
-In addition, if you were represented formally by indigent legal services or are currently represented by legal services the fee for the certificate is waived.
-Also, individuals who can establish they are low income may have the fee waived.
+Additionally, if you were formally represented by indigent legal services or are currently represented by such services, the fee for the certificate is waived.
+Additionally, individuals who can demonstrate that they are low-income may have the fee waived.

 Blank Certificate of Disposition